Skip to Content

 Frequently Asked Questions

-Do the type of potatoes matter?
+Does the type of potatoes matter?

 Yes, enormously!
-If you try and make these with waxy potatoes you will be deeply disappointed, it just does not work.
+If you try and make these with waxy potatoes, you will be deeply disappointed; it just does not work.

 You want a floury or mealy potato, something like a King Edwards or Maris Piper.
-If you are in the US grab a Russet spud and off you go!
+If you are in the US, grab a Russet spud and off you go!

 There is no salt in the recipe, is that right?

 Yes, I use salted butter for practically everything and combining this with stock means that salt is not required.
-That of course does not mean that you cannot add more if you wish.
+That, of course, does not mean that you cannot add more if you wish.

 Can I use other herbs?